Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 # JavaScript Postgres Assignments

+The assignments for this section are divided into three parts:
+- Queries
+- Data Modeling
+- Data Access

 ## Queries

 Consider the scenario of an old fashion bookstore.
 A bookstore can have one to many books.
 A Person can belong to a bookstore, and a person has one of the following types: